solothesecond/solocord/README.md

 ## Getting Started

-To set up your own copy of Vistachat, follow these steps:
+To set up your own copy of solocord, follow these steps:

 1. **Fork the Repository**: Click the "Fork" button on this repository.